z-------------/durations/README.md

 The library comes with several units built in, including `Nanoseconds` and `Days`.

-You can define a custom duration type with:
+You can define a custom duration type like this:

 ```nim
 unit Mega, Megaseconds, 1_000_000 // 1